jucazyn/jucazyn.github.io/_pages/physics-track.md

 ## 2018/1
 - Logic I taught by Prof. Cezar A. Mortari
-  - Description: fundamentals of Propositional Logic
+  - In a nutshell: fundamentals of Propositional Logic

 ## 2018/2
 - Logic II taught by Prof. Cezar Mortari
-  - Description: fundamentals of First-order Logic
+  - In a nutshell: fundamentals of First-order Logic
 - Linear Analysis taught by Prof. Paulo M. de Carvalho Neto
-  - Description: introductory Functional Analysis
+  - In a nutshell: introductory Functional Analysis

 ## 2019/1
 - Set Theory taught by Prof. Décio Krause
-  - Description: ZFC and other axiomatic set theories
+  - In a nutshell: ZFC and other axiomatic set theories

 ## 2019/2
 - Metalogic taught by Prof. Cezar A. Mortari
-  - Description: elements of Model Theory, Gödel's theorems, etc.
+  - In a nutshell: a deeper dive into Logica I-II
 - Differential Geometry taught by Prof. Marianna R. Vago
-  - Description: study of Curves and Surfaces
+  - Description: geometry of Curves and Surfaces
-- Introduction to Topology taught by Prof. Alda D. M. Mortari
-  - Description: topological study of metric spaces
 - Calculus on Manifolds taught by Prof. Eduardo Tengan
-  - Description: differential forms and Stokes' Theorem
+  - Description: differential forms, Stokes' Theorem

 ## 2020/1
 - Methods of Mathematical Physics taught by Prof. Tiago Nunes